CraftAndCode/using-buttons/README.md

         `)
 ```
 ## Step 5
 Assembled your game?
 You rock!
-Now download your code to Micro:bit and play it with your friends and family!
+Now download your code to Micro:bit and play the game with your friends and family!

-Also, if you'd like to learn more about how buttons work, [watch this video](https://www.youtube.com/watch?v=t_Qujjd_38o&list=PLMMBk9hE-SeqDYtw9pGNPsQ10V_EGMyGe&index=2)!
+If you'd like to learn more about how buttons work, [watch this video](https://www.youtube.com/watch?v=t_Qujjd_38o&list=PLMMBk9hE-SeqDYtw9pGNPsQ10V_EGMyGe&index=2)!

 ## Answers @showDialog